pauloddr/gfa-resource-api/README.md

 ## Actions

-For the next sections, keep in mind that the resource endpoint is determined by the name of your function.
+For the next sections, keep in mind that the resource path is determined by the name of your function.
 So when this document says:

-* `POST /resources`

-And your function is named "tasks", then the correct endpoint will be:

 * `POST /tasks`

+It assumes that the function is named "tasks".
+If you named your function "notes", the endpoint will be instead:

+* `POST /notes`

 ### Create Resource

-* `POST /resources`
+* `POST /tasks`

 This endpoint creates a new resource.